 We operate a Notice and take down policy, similar to many other online hosts, including the Wikimedia Foundation.

 If you are the creator or copyright-holder of any of the works included in the archive and you would like any or all of your publications’ data to be removed from the archive, for whatever reason, please get in touch and we’ll remove bibliographic data or any other media / text-related data from the archive.
 Any data uploaded to the archive is meant to be used purely for non-commercial and educational purposes, however, we understand and respect that creators or publishers can choose to remove data related to their publications from the archive at any point.

-Email daap [dot] signup [at] disroot [dot] org to receive the registration code you will need for the last section of this form.
-Please include in the email how you heard about the archive and why you’d like to join the community.
+Email daap [dot] signup [at] disroot [dot] org to receive a Registration Code.
+You will need this to complete the account set up process.
+In the email you send us, please include a short note to tell us how you heard about the archive and why you’d like to join our community.
 This is to protect the archive against automated account creation.
-We do our best to respond to sign up requests promptly, but allow a few days for response.
+Please allow a few days for our reply: we do our best to respond to sign up requests promptly.

 Enter your details into the form on this page.

-Username: The username you choose needs to start with a capital letter.
-If it doesn't it will be capitalised automatically.
-The DAAP database is a closed open community and everyone editing has to go through the signup process, which means it would be preferable if you use your name or the name you are known by.
-However, if there are politically or socially sensitive reasons for using an alias please feel free.
+Username: Your username must start with a capital letter, otherwise it will be capitalised automatically.
+The DAAP database is a closed-open community – everyone must go through this sign up process to gain their editing rights.
+It is preferable that all members of our community use their real names.
+Please sign up using your name, or the name you are known by.
+However, if there are politically or socially sensitive reasons for using an alias, please feel free to use this instead.

-Password and email: Enter a password, confirm the password and enter your email in the following fields.
+Password and email: Enter a password, then confirm it.
+Next, enter your email in the following field.

-Your real name (optional): Next, you have the option to enter your name.
-If provided, it may be used to give you attribution for your work, however it won’t be seen by other users besides the database admin team.
+Your real name (optional): Here, you have the option to enter your real name if you have signed up using an alias.
+If provided, your real name allows us to give you attribution for your work, however this attribution won’t be seen by users other than the DAAP administrative team.

-Enter code: Finally, enter the code you’ve received in your email and press "Create your account".
+Enter code: Finally, enter the Registration Code you will have received by email, and press "Create your account".